Programs

 For group work, include a summary of individual student contribution to the group work.
 Each student in the group must have received a passing grade for the class; if one student did not, that project should not be selected.

-As described on p.
-11 of the Guidelines to the Accreditation Process, section 3.5.2 of the 2020 Procedures describes the types of evidence required for the assessment of SC.1 through SC.4.
+As described in the Guidelines to the Accreditation Process, of the 2020 Procedures describes the types of evidence required for the assessment of SC.1 through SC.4.
 What evaluators are looking for is a description of how the program achieves and evaluates each criterion – and each part of each criterion – and evidence that the program has developed and regularly assesses student learning outcomes associated with the criterion, making changes to the curriculum and pedagogies in response to the results of these assessments.

 As they prepare their evidence, programs should ensure that the evidence is identifiable and accessible to the visiting team in the supporting materials submitted: relevant syllabi, assignments, course schedules, and/or instructional materials.
 Consider tools such as a rubric in the program’s assessment that evaluates students’ ability for this part of the criterion and report on the results of that assessment.
 Demonstrate how the program has used those results to make changes or improvements to the program.